 Today, public charging stations are sprouting up everywhere.
-As of 2019, there are approximately 17,500 locations across the US that serve as public use electric vehicle charging stations.
-This is a rather large number, especially when you consider the ratio of gas stations to cars.
-There are only an estimated 168,000 gas stations compared to the 276 million vehicles that use them.
-However, the ratio for public charging stations 1 to 74 instead of 1 to 1600 for gas stations.
-And in California where over half of the EV U.S. sales are, there are currently 21,948 public electric vehicle charging stations for 655,088 EVs, which has an even more compelling ratio, 1 to 29.
+As of 2022, approximately 46,000 locations across the U.S. serve as public use for commercial EV charging.
+This is a rather large number, especially considering the ratio of gas stations to cars.
+There’s an estimate of 150,000 gas stations compared to the 250 million vehicles that use them.

 If you are going to use a public outdoor EV charging network, you need to know that charging costs change depending on the time of day or geographic area.